webgptorg/promptbook/packages/README.md

-@@@
+# 🔠 Packages build

+This is a folder with builded packages, source is [here](../src/_packages/).

-Note: You can delete folders containing packages, they will be rebuilt before a new version is released.
+_Note: You can delete folders containing packages, they will be rebuilt before a new version is released._